lingui/js-lingui/docs/ref/lingui-react.rst

 =========

-Message catalogs and active language are passed to the context in [I18nProvider](#i18nprovider).
-However, context should never be accessed directly. [withI18n](#withi18n) hoc passes i18n prop to wrapped component and shadows all implementation details:
+Message catalogs and active language are passed to the context in :component:`I18nProvider`.
+However, context should never be accessed directly. :js:func:`withI18n` high-order component passes ``i18n`` prop down to wrapped component and shadows all implementation details.

 .. component:: I18nProvider

-   :prop language string: Active language
+   :prop string language: Active language
-   :prop catalogs object: Message catalogs
+   :prop object catalogs: Message catalogs
-   :prop defaultRender React.Element|React.Class|string: Default element to render translation
+   :prop React.Element|React.Class|string defaultRender: Default element to render translation

-`defaultRender` has the same meaning as `render` in other i18n props.
-[Rendering](#localconfiguration) is explained at the beginning of this document.
+``defaultRender`` has the same meaning as ``render`` in other i18n components. `Rendering of translations <rendering-translations>`_ is explained at the beginning of this document.

-`catalogs` is a type of `Catalogs`:
+``catalogs`` is a type of ``Catalogs``:

 .. code-block:: jsx